 As one of the most popular travel destinations in Canada, you may struggle to decide where to stay in Quebec City.
 The top areas and best hotels in Quebec City provide a wide range of options.

-No matter where you stay, Quebec City surrounds you with historic architecture and a taste of France.
+No matter where you base yourself, Quebec City surrounds you with historic architecture and a taste of France.
 The old streets here are lined with small shops, boutiques, and restaurants with strong French influences.

 Quebec City is one of the oldest European settlements in North America.
 It’s a city with endless historic sites and a deep connection to its French culture.